yehaha9876/gitlab/doc/administration/high_availability/redis.md

 1. Protect the nodes from access from external networks ([Internet][it]), using firewall.

+### User information

+Various services require different configuration to secure the communication as well as information required for running the service.
+Bellow you will find details on each service and the minimum required information you need to provide.

+### Redis information

+When using default setup, minimum configuration requires:

+- `REDIS_PASSWORD`.
+Password used for Redis authentication.

+Notes on the service itself:

+- The service runs under a system account, by default `gitlab-redis`.
+  - If you are using a different username, you will have to specify it.
+We will refer to it with `REDIS_USERNAME`,
+- Passwords will be stored in the following locations:
+  - `/etc/gitlab/gitlab.rb` in plaintext
+  - `/var/opt/gitlab/redis/redis.conf` in plaintext

 ### Step 1.
 Configuring the master Redis instance

 1. SSH into the **master** Redis server.